knivier/Activerse/README.md

 - CONNTO - A connecting line of code that connects class to class that may cause errors in each

 Happy coding, and enjoy bringing your creations to life with Activerse!

+## 📝 License

+**Activerse © 2025 by Knivier / Agniva** is licensed under **[CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)**.
+Well, what does this mean for you?

+- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- **NonCommercial**: You may not use the material for commercial purposes.
+- **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+- **No additional restrictions**: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+- **Disclaimer of Warranties and Limitation of Liability**: The material is provided "as-is" without warranties of any kind, and the licensor is not liable for any damages arising from its use.
+---